How can I contact you?

 If students “drop in” with no scheduled appointment, I cannot guarantee that I will be available to meet with them.
-Students who are in crisis/have an emergency are expected to drop by my office without appointment.
+Students who are in a crisis/have an emergency are expected to drop by my office without an appointment.

-Students are also encouraged to request a meeting via email, request via “what happened” form, or by simply verbally communicating with me at some point before, during, or after their school day.
+Students are encouraged to request a meeting via email, request via “what happened” form, or by simply verbally communicating with me at some point before, during, or after their school day.

 Who do I contact with questions about classwork, grades, or missing assignments?

 If you have questions regarding your student’s grades/missing assignments, the first step is to contact the classroom teacher directly, via email or phone.
 Counselors are not teachers; we generally do not do classroom instruction.
 The teacher will be able to provide the most accurate information specific to your student.
 Furthermore, they can provide you details about the class’ curriculum and assignments, as well as provide input on your student’s effort, participation, and behavior.